genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Show

 To see the columns available in the selected table use the [`show`](#dbmon-commands) command.
-This will display the current record in the selected table.
-As you haven’t selected a record yet, it will display an empty record (notice the value column is not populated):
+This displays the current record in the selected table.
+If no record has been selected, it displays an empty record (notice the value column below is not populated):

 ```javascript
 ==================================